jantman/workstation-bootstrap/precision5530_install.md

     5. As root, in ``/root``: ``git clone https://github.com/jantman/workstation-bootstrap.git && cd workstation-bootstrap``
     6. ``./bin/run_r10k_puppet.sh | tee /root/puppet.$(date +%s)`` - run puppet and capture the output.
 21. Install some packages for the graphics: ``pacman -S linux-headers xf86-video-intel nvidia-dkms nvidia-settings xorg-xrandr tlp``
-22. Until [freedesktop.org bug 109959 – REGRESSION: black screen with linux 5.0 when starting X](https://bugs.freedesktop.org/show_bug.cgi?id=109959) is fixed and released, 5.x kernels will fail to detect the laptop screen (eDP).
-To fix this, apply the kernel patch listed in that bug or install ``linux-precision5530-headers`` and ``linux-precision5530`` from [my Arch repo](http://archrepo.jasonantman.com/current/index.html) ([source repo](https://github.com/jantman/arch-pkgbuilds/tree/master/linux-precision5530)).
-Once this bug is fixed in the Arch kernel, you can switch back to that and also switch from ``nvidia-dkms`` to ``nvidia`` (the DKMS driver is required for the custom kernel).